takeshiD/avante-status.nvim/README.md

 # Featues
 - Load any provider in order of your priority

 - Display active provider in the status line

-# Who is `avante-status.nvim` for?
-The most notable feature of `avante-status.nvim` is that it can set providers in order of priority.

-`avante.nvim` is wonderfully compatible with many providers.
-However, there are times when you want to separate providers for private use and for groups you belong to.

-- Use Claude, which you have personally contracted, in your private environment

-- Use AzureOpenAI in your company

-- Use LocalLLM server in another organization

-In many cases, source code is confidential information, and sending it to a provider itself is a leak of information.

-`avante-status.nvim` provides the functionality to set the appropriate provider while ensuring confidentiality.

 # Installation and Basic usage